 Last week, Runa Haug Khoury, our Director of Sustainability, was interviewed by

 IntraFish about driving sustainability further in the Antarctic region.
-Read the full int
+Read the full interview below.

 Rather than avoid debate, the company comes to the table with critics to drive sustainability further in the Antarctic region, sustainability exec told IntraFish.